v-val/go-fsex/README.md

 * [watchexec](https://github.com/watchexec/watchexec) written in RUST, feature rich, no cons
 * [entr](https://github.com/eradman/entr) written in C, likely doesn't work on Windows

+Admitting superiority of listed competitors, we still make an effort to deliver similar solution in Golang.

 ## TODO
 Following improvements are planned:
 * Configurable time to trigger command after